Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: A defence of the geometry-first formulation

-\paragraph{(b) Exceptional Lie groups.} A different obstacle to equivalence arises with the exceptional Lie groups.
-The VB-POV proceeds by fixing a fibre $V$ endowed with invariant geometric or algebraic data—an inner product, symplectic or volume form, or some higher-rank tensor—and defining the gauge group as \be G=\mathsf{Aut}(V,\text{data})\subset GL(V). \ee For the classical families this procedure is canonical: the data determine a unique group whose action both preserves and exhausts the geometry of $V$.
-For the exceptional families, however, the correspondence between geometry and symmetry becomes tenuous.
+\paragraph{(b) Exceptional Lie groups.} A different kind of obstacle arises with the exceptional Lie groups.
+The issue here is not that the VB-POV's machinery fails to run---one can always build associated vector bundles given any representation of any group---but that the \emph{explanatory direction} I have been advertising becomes strained.

-Groups such as $F_4$ and $E_6$ can be represented as automorphism or determinant-preserving groups of exceptional algebras—$F_4$ as $\mathrm{Aut}(J_3(\mathbb O))$, the automorphism group of the $27$-dimensional real vector space of Hermitian $3\times3$ octonionic matrices, and $E_6$ as the group preserving the cubic norm on that same space.
-But these realisations are not unique: distinct and equally natural geometric structures, sometimes on spaces of different dimensions, can yield the same abstract group.
-Many of the exceptional groups admit no unique ``fundamental'' representation in the sense required by the VB-POV: $E_6$ possesses two inequivalent complex $27$-dimensional representations, $E_7$ has several minimal ones (of dimensions $56$ and $133$), and $E_8$ has none smaller \emph{than the adjoint} $248$.
-The choice of fibre $V$ is therefore underdetermined even when the group is fixed.
+The VB-POV proceeds by fixing a fibre $V$ endowed with invariant geometric or algebraic data---an inner product, symplectic or volume form, or some higher-rank tensor---and defining the gauge group as \be G=\mathsf{Aut}(V,\text{structure})\subset GL(V). \ee For the classical families this procedure is canonical: the data determine a unique group whose action both preserves and exhausts the geometry of $V$.
+For the exceptional families, however, the correspondence between geometry and symmetry becomes less transparent.